When evaluating quotes for your next residential or commercial steel project, don’t be too quick to disregard the higher priced quote.

 “The more expensive quote could actually save you money, delays and frustration.”

 In our experience we’ve often found that large price differences generally mean that some important design detail or material has been overlooked or incorrectly applied.

 An order placed on a questionable quote exposes you as the customer to the risk of insufficient and or incorrect material supply.

-This in turn can cause costly delays in material rectification supply and delivery which we all know as a significant domino effect to all other aspects of your construction project.
+This in turn can cause costly delays in material rectification supply and delivery which we all know has a significant domino effect on all other aspects of your construction project.